boltops-tools/jack/README.md

 You will notice that the `eb config upload` command prompts you with the diff and asks for confirmation before uploading.
 You can bypass the prompt with the force option.

-#### Diff - Comparing your local config to the live environment config
+#### Diff Config - Comparing your local config to the live environment config

 You can use the diff command directly to compare your local config to what configs the environment is actually using is useful.
 To see the diff.